Connection Between Gut and Brain: Gut-Brain Axis Supplements

 Probiotics: The Good Bacteria

-Probiotics are live microorganisms that provide health benefits when consumed in adequate amounts.
+Probiotics are living microorganisms that offer health benefits when taken in sufficient quantities.
 They are often called “good bacteria” and are primarily known for supporting digestive health.
 Probiotics can help maintain a healthy balance of gut microbiota, which is essential for proper gut function and overall health.

 Research has shown that probiotics can also positively impact mental health.
 Certain strains of probiotics, such as Lactobacillus rhamnosus and Bifidobacterium longum, have been found to reduce symptoms of anxiety and depression.
-These probiotics work by influencing the production of neurotransmitters like serotonin and gamma-aminobutyric acid (GABA), which play critical roles in mood regulation (Home) (Verywell Mind).
+Probiotics impact the production of neurotransmitters such as serotonin and gamma-aminobutyric acid (GABA), both of which are essential for regulating mood.

 Prebiotics: Feeding the Gut Microbiome

 Studies have indicated that prebiotics can improve gut health and, consequently, mental health.
-By enhancing the growth of beneficial bacteria, prebiotics can influence the production of short-chain fatty acids (SCFAs) like butyrate, which have anti-inflammatory properties and can positively affect brain function (BrainFacts).
+By enhancing the growth of beneficial bacteria, prebiotics can influence the production of short-chain fatty acids (SCFAs) like butyrate, which have anti-inflammatory properties and can positively affect brain function.

 Omega-3 Fatty Acids: Essential Fats for Brain Health